|Construction||05.2015 - 2019|

 |Design||Engineering Survey Architecture|

-The plan foresees two new stands being built in the north (first phase) and south (second), together forming an L-shape with filled corners.
+The plan initially included two new stands being built in the north (first phase) and south (second), together forming an L-shape with filled corners.

-Altogether the stands will bring a capacity increase of 5,000, bringing it to 18,000.
-To save the neighbouring houses from excessive traffic with limited parking the club suggested to provide a shuttle service for fans from more distant parking sites.
+Altogether the new stands brought a capacity increase of 5,000, bringing it tot 18,500.
+To save the neighbouring houses from excessive traffic with limited parking, the club suggested to provide a shuttle service for fans from more distant parking sites.